When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 There has also been a rise in violent rhetoric and violence itself, and the tolerance of it if not an actual thirst for it by the American public.
 The possession and use of firearms has become a national obsession, with homicidally inclined white citizens preoccupied with "open carry," "concealed carry" and "stand your ground."
-Domestic terrorism in the form of mass slaughter in schools and public venues is routine news fare - filling social media with millions of "My thoughts and prayers....." postings each time until the next time.
+Domestic terrorism in the form of mass slaughter in schools and public venues is routine news fare - filling social media with hundreds of thousands of "My thoughts and prayers are with the....." postings each time until the next time.
 Black-on-black crime and slaughter in metropolitan hoods is civic chaos plain and simple, but interests Black Lives Matter not at all.
-It is hard to believe that enclaves in both Red and Blue state areas of the United States will not resemble Somalia or Pakistan's Swat Valley within a decade or so.
+It is hard to believe thatsome enclaves in both Red and Blue state areas of the United States will not resemble Somalia or Pakistan's Swat Valley within a decade or so.

 All this as America's military invincibility and economic hegemony on the world stage are passing; and China, Russia and Sunni Muslim fundamentalists are restructuring the global order.